Loosened restrictions, holiday weekend to test California

 Until now, “it felt almost like we would not be going back to normal," she said.

-Still, the 21-year-old student wasn't sure she was ready for restaurant dining, especially over the weekend.
+Still, the 21-year-old student wasn't sure she was ready for restaurant dining yet.

 Restaurants were scrambling to space apart tables — including some eateries without patios that were creating alfresco dining in their parking lots.